project-SIMPLE/simple.template.unity/README.md

 # GAMA VR Provider

-This package allows to adapt a GAMA simulation to a VR environment created with Unity.
+This project allows to adapt a GAMA simulation to a VR environment created with Unity.
 It provides the VR developer with a game and connection management system, including GameObjects, methods and events that can be hooked.
 A list of these elements and how to use them is provided in the [**Documentation**](#documentation) section.

 ## Installation

 > [!WARNING]
-> The package is being developped using **Unity Editor 2022.3.5f1**.
+> The project is being developped using **Unity Editor 2022.3.5f1**.
 Although it should work with newer versions, as is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.

 ### Prerequisites

 Once the project is opened in Unity, if you have any errors, you can check the following points:
 - Make sure that **Newtonsoft Json** is installed.
 Normaly, cloning this repo should ensure that it is installed.
 But if it's not the case, follow the tutorial on this [link](https://github.com/applejag/Newtonsoft.Json-for-Unity/wiki/Install-official-via-UPM).
-- To work properly, we assume that you already have a compatible GAMA model and optionally that you have installed the [**Gama Server Middleware**](https://github.com/project-SIMPLE/GamaServerMiddleware) if you want to design a multi-player Game.
+- To work properly, we assume that you already have a compatible GAMA model and optionally that you have installed the [**Gama Server Middleware**](https://github.com/project-SIMPLE/GamaServerMiddleware) if you want to design a multi-player game.

 > [!TIP]
 > **For Windows users**, make sure that the folder Assets/Plugins contains a .dll file called websocket-sharp.
 If not, download it from [this repo](https://github.com/sta/websocket-sharp).
 And place it in Assets/Plugins in your Unity project.